 In regard to its tax haven status, the government of Saint Kitts and Nevis succumbed to political pressure and signed an intergovernmental agreement with the United States in 2014, which went into effect in 2016, that complies with the conditions in the FATCA legislation passed by Congress (see section IV.B above).
 Under this agreement, Saint Kitts and Nevis must report to the IRS on assets over $50,000 held locally by U.S. taxpayers as well as on the workings of certain other legal entities for the purpose of identifying U.S. taxpayers having ownership interest.
 Shell companies are included in this category.
 If Saint Kitts and Nevis do not comply, they are subject to a 30% withholding tax on payments that originate in the USA from associated financial institutions, as well as the potential loss of any corresponding banking relationships.
 We will say more about the potential of Saint Kitts and Nevis as a tax haven in section 7.11.

-Somalia may not have income tax, but it’s also politically unstable.
+Somalia is a no tax country, but it’s also politically unstable.
 Since Siad Barre’s oppressive authoritarian regime collapsed in 1991, the country has been characterized by factional fighting and the lack of any semblance of effective governance at the national level.
 Because of its instability, economic data is difficult to ascertain, but it is estimated that Somalia’s GDP in 2020 in U.S. dollars was around $5,218,000,000.
-Its economy most revolves around livestock, money transfer companies, and telecommunications.
+Its economy most revolves around:

 The functi0ning federal government of the country, in an effort to curtail reliance on other nations, passed legislation in 2015 that restricts the employment of foreign workers.
 Visas and residence permits are now required for all foreign nationals.
-Somali citizenship is obtainable for any person who has established residency in the Somali Republic for at least seven years, has demonstrated good civil and moral conduct, and is willing to renounce any status as citizen or subject of a foreign country.
+Somali citizenship is obtainable for any person who has:

 Turks and Caicos Islands